 In order to have a successful SEO campaign, you need to check if your new backlinks have been indexed by Google.
 Whether you are building links using guest posts, forum marketing, broken links or any other method, monitoring your links is very important.
 Most of the people check indexing in a wrong way, they check it through the online tools like majestic, ahrefs etc but this is totally wrong because these tools do not always index all your links pointing to your site, so the only best way to check if the links are indexed or not is through Google search operators.
-The query info:URL will present some information about the corresponding URL.
+The queries info:URL and site:URL will present some information about the corresponding URL.
 There must be no space between the "info:" and the web page URL.

 Your content isn’t unique .
 If you have too many of the exact same link, with the exact same words, it looks spammy and seems unnatural.
 The content surrounding your backlinks needs to be unique (it must pass copyscape).
 Furthermore , your backlinks will be more effective when you surround them with well-written content.

 You’re posting on spammy platforms .
 This gives you spammy links with no high authority.
 Some backlinks will never get indexed because they don't meet a google quality threshold as a worthwhile link.
 There is no need to force Google to index a harmful link.
 Even if we successfully index them, Google will keep them in their index for a while and then throw it out.
 So we urge you to manage your backlinks carefully, do not just blast them,you must invest a bit of time to manage your compaign.